andy1li/udacity-wechat/README.md

-# udacity-wechat
-My Projects for the Udacity Wechat Mini-Program Nanodegree Program
+# My Projects for the Udacity Wechat Mini-Program Nanodegree Program